stereoboy/High-Level-Synthesis-Flow-on-Zynq-using-Vivado-HLS/README.md

 ## Required Setup

-Clone this repository and then copy the **labs** directory to a working directory.
+Clone this repository and then copy the **sources** directory as **labs** to a working directory.
 The recommended working directory is **c:/xup/hls**.
 After copying the directory, all labs will be carried out in their respective folders located at **c:/xup/hls/labs**.

 ---
 #### In the instructions for the labs;